LibrePDF/OpenPDF/README.md

 OpenPDF is a Java library for creating and editing PDF files with a LGPL and MPL open source license.
 OpenPDF is the LGPL/MPL open source successor of iText, and is based on some forks of iText 4 svn tag.
+OpenPDF-html is based on a fork of the Flying Saucer library.
 We welcome contributions from other developers.
 Please feel free to submit pull-requests and bugreports to this GitHub repository.

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.github.librepdf/openpdf/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.github.librepdf/openpdf)